The Medical Series “The Pitt”

 Wyle shared these letters with John Wells, the executive producer of ER.
 “If you ever want to make a show about what’s happening here, even though we said we’d never do it again, I might be ready to volunteer,” Wyle told him.

-And so “The Pitt” came to be and arrived on our screens.
+And so the medical series “The Pitt” came to be and arrived on our screens.
 Wyle said when he slipped a stethoscope around his neck, he felt right at home.
 But there was a lot of medical technology that had emerged over the past 15 years to become familiar with.

-Integral to the meticulousness and accuracy of the show is Dr. Joe Sachs, a board-certified emergency room physician.
-He was a technical advisor and wrote on ER, and is back with “The Pitt” series.
+Integral to the show’s meticulousness and accuracy is Dr. Joe Sachs, a board-certified emergency room physician.
+He was a technical advisor and wrote on ER and is back with “The Pitt” series.
 He brought a professional eye to the trauma scenes.

 What’s Coming Next For “The Pitt”: